 An Adept on Simia Orichalcae, who was noted as being more reasonable in solving disputes, but also got quite distracted by the Necron tomb on the planet.

-Didn't Think This Through: Went with a group of Mechanicus adepts to explore the Necron tomb, but they were all killed except for him.
+- Didn't Think This Through: Went with a group of Mechanicus adepts to explore the Necron tomb, but they were all killed except for him.

-Driven to Madness: Between awe at the Necrons' superior technology and PTSD from his comrades' slaughter at their hands, he cracks noticeably, alternating between referring to them worshipfully and bloody-minded vengefulness.
+- Driven to Madness: Between awe at the Necrons' superior technology and PTSD from his comrades' slaughter at their hands, he cracks noticeably, alternating between referring to them worshipfully and bloody-minded vengefulness.

-Reassignment Backfire: Implied.
+- Reassignment Backfire: Implied.
 After the events on Simia Orichalcae, Amberley explains that Logash goes onto an unspectacular career as a Magos assigned to the Noctis Labyrinth on Mars.
 That's the resting place of the Void Dragon, one of the C'Tan who the Necrons worshipped (and is all but stated to be the Machine God the Adeptus Mechanicus worship).

 An adept on Perlia, who worked with Cain during his trek across the planet after being separated from his regiment in Death or Glory.
 She reappears in Cain's Last Stand as the Magos in charge of the Mechanicus research effort into the Shadowlight.

-Artificial Limbs: Has a mechandrite that looks exactly like a tail.
-According to Ciaphas, it is actually attached directly to her tailbone (and Amberly wonders precisely howhe learned this).
+- Artificial Limbs: Has a mechandrite that looks exactly like a tail.
+According to Ciaphas, it is actually attached directly to her tailbone (and Amberly wonders precisely how he learned this).

-Genki Girl: Highly unusual for the Mechanicus, who disdain emotions and try to rise above them.
+- Genki Girl: Highly unusual for the Mechanicus, who disdain emotions and try to rise above them.
 One of her teachers thought this would limit her prospects.

-I Was Quite a Looker: Unusually for this trope, we see Felicia both as a rather attractive young woman, and as a typically disturbing-looking tech-priestess as an older woman.
+- I Was Quite a Looker: Unusually for this trope, we see Felicia both as a rather attractive young woman, and as a typically disturbing-looking tech-priestess as an older woman.

-Machine Worship: Downplayed, as she is noted to be more secular in her outlook than other tech-priests.
+- Machine Worship: Downplayed, as she is noted to be more secular in her outlook than other tech-priests.
 She does however mourn the "death" of a servitor, and Cain suspects she never really forgave him for blowing up the Mechanicus Shrine Dam.

-Pet the Dog: Surprisingly serves as this for Jurgen.
-Thanks him and compliments his cooking, calls him a cog (Mechanicus compliment for an unnoticed part that helps the whole function), recognises him the better part of a century later...
+- Pet the Dog: Surprisingly serves as this for Jurgen.
+Thanks him and compliments his cooking, calls him a cog (Mechanicus compliment for an unnoticed part that helps the whole function), recognizes him the better part of a century later...
 It's about the nicest anyone ever is to the poor guy, short of Cain himself.

-Rank Up: Made Magos between Death or Glory and Cain's Last Stand.
+- Rank Up: Made Magos between Death or Glory and Cain's Last Stand.